julianeon/julianeon/books.md

 ### Nonfiction

-Startup histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs (Apple), Levy's Facebook: The Inside Story (Facebook), Levy's In The Plex (Google), Frier's No Filter (Instagram), Bilton's Hatching Twitter (X), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Lagorio-Chafkin's We Are The Nerds (Reddit).
+Startup/tech histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs (Apple), Levy's Facebook: The Inside Story (Facebook), Levy's In The Plex (Google), Frier's No Filter (Instagram), Bilton's Hatching Twitter (X), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Lagorio-Chafkin's We Are The Nerds (Reddit), The Launch Pad by Stross (Y Combinator).

-For a history of tech, Fire In The Valley, by Swaine & Freiberger, is outstanding.
+For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.

-Tim Wu's The Attention Merchants is terrific too, a global history of technology.
+Tim Wu's The Attention Merchants is terrific too, for a more sweeping history of technology.

 The Maverick & His Machine by Maney, about IBM and its founder Watson, makes a good companion piece.